 - HS2 won’t stop climate change.
 It will take 100 years to reap ‘carbon neutral benefits’.
 Why not spend that money on updating the present rail network for better connections?

-- A recent campaign to stop MPs selling Britain’s forests to private companies was reversed, due to a petition from 38 Degrees.
+Visit Stop HS2 to join the campaign to stop HS2.
+A recent campaign to stop MPs selling off Britain’s forests to private companies won, so it’s not too late.
 Visit They Work For You, look up your MP, and click ‘environment’.
-Write to your MP. if yours voted for HS2.
-Write via the site Stand for the Trees.
+Write to your MP via Stand for the Trees.
+And if you see media bias (no environmentalist allowed to give opposing facts), complain to the media.

 HS2 is an act of Ecocide.
 It will bulldoze huge areas of natural woodland and cut wildlife habitats in half.
-We need to invest to remove bottlenecks, increase rail freight, improve journey times & frequencies and join urban areas.
-Jonathan Bartley, co-leader of The Green Party
+We need to remove bottlenecks, increase rail freight, improve journey times and join urban areas.
+Jonathan Bartley, co-leader, Greens